The Definition of Cyber Security Risk Management

 Cybersecurity is becoming increasingly important as the number and complexity of cyber threats continue to grow.

-Organisations must understand cyber risks’ probability and impact to protect themselves from potential attacks.
+Organisations must understand the probability and impact of cyber risks to protect themselves from potential attacks.

 This section will discuss how organisations can evaluate the probability and impact of cyber risks to develop an effective risk mitigation strategy.